-Now you just need to know Uranus’ location with respect to these stars, for the current observing season (June 2017-March 2018).
+Now you just need to know Uranus’ location with respect to this star for the current observing season (May 2018 – March 2019).
 Best place to find that is nearly always skyandtelescope.com.
-People with good vision – and good charts, like this one – do see Uranus with the unaided eye on dark, moonless nights.
+People with good vision – and a good chart, like this one – can see Uranus with the unaided eye on dark, moonless nights.
 Of course, binoculars make the search for Uranus all the easier!

 Be sure to click into the full chart, but here’s the relevant piece of it – for finding Uranus – below.